PhysicalTherapy.com Phone: 866-782-6258

 Course: #4873Level: Intermediate2 Hours

-'This course very easy to follow and provided great information' Read Reviews
+'IT was very easy to follow along' Read Reviews

 Hamstring injuries are common during sporting activities with high re-injury rates, which may indicate inadequate rehabilitation or premature return to play.
 This course provides an in-depth examination of hamstring injuries in sports, covering mechanisms, prognostic factors, and rehabilitation strategies.
 Participants will gain insights from a literature review and practice guidelines, enabling them to critically evaluate and modify their current rehabilitation and return-to-play plans for more effective management of hamstring injuries.